Skip to content

 DATA="data.txt"

-# The data needed to calculate the tax has been placed in the TAXES file
+# the data required to calculate the tax has been placed in the IMPOTS file

-# with one line per table in the form
+# one line per table in the form

 # val1:val2:val3,...